 Crawling is the search engine process that discovers and understands the content of new and existing web pages on the internet with the help of their bot or crawlers.
-This is the first step of a search engine.
+This is the first step for a search engine.

 Once crawled, the search engines match the web page’s relevancy with their index database before indexing.
 When it comes to SEO practice, the first step to focus on is to make web pages